elise-p/the-ain-verse/README.md

   - Idle state: If not interacted with, the cat "goes to sleep" (💤 emoji).
 - **GitHub Pages Preview Modal:** Click on a repository card (if it has GitHub Pages) to view a live preview in a large modal iframe.
 - **Modular JavaScript & CSS:** Code is organized into modules for better maintainability.
+- **Live GitHub Issues Sidebar:** A toggleable sidebar that displays a consolidated list of open issues from your repositories, featuring:
+  - Search and filter capabilities for issues by keywords and labels.
+  - Grouping of issues by repository.
+  - Display of search result count for immediate feedback.
+  - Expandable and collapsible repository groups for better organization.
+  - Direct links to individual issues on GitHub.
+  - Display of issue numbers for easy reference.
+- **AI Links Section:** A dedicated section providing quick access to relevant AI tools and resources.
 - **Responsive Design:** Adapts to different screen sizes.
 - **Accessibility Considerations:** Includes ARIA labels and semantic HTML where appropriate.